svrooij/wp-geocoded-posts/geocoded-posts/readme.txt

 = Notes =

-1. If you specify fields so it wouldn't return data the default response is send back to the client.
-2. If you like the plugin [buy me a beer](https://svrooij.nl/buy-me-a-beer/)
+1. If you like the plugin [buy me a beer](https://svrooij.nl/buy-me-a-beer/)
-3. Something wrong with this plugin?
+2. Something wrong with this plugin?
 [Report issue on Github](https://github.com/svrooij/wp-geocoded-posts/issues)

 For development we use Github in combination with Grunt for easier deployment.
 If you run `npm install` and `grunt build` in the cloned [repository](https://github.com/svrooij/wp-geocoded-posts/) it will produce a build folder.
 This folder contains all the files needed to run the plugin.